 What is a cancelled cheque?

-A cheque features your bank account number, cheque number, IFSC code and the MICR code.
+A cheque features your bank account number, cheque number, IFSC code, and the MICR (Magnetic Ink Character Recognition) code.
 In short, every leaf of your cheque book has your account details, and thus, by issuing a cheque you can authorise someone to transact with your account.
-However, issuing a blank cheque can be hazardous, as someone can easily enter an amount to retrieve money from your account.
-In order to prevent the misuse, you are required to cancel the cheque.
+However, issuing a blank cheque is hazardous, as someone can easily enter an amount to retrieve money from your account.
+In order to prevent the misuse, you must cancel the cheque.

 While issuing a cancelled cheque, always remember to write the word ‘cancelled’ on it.
-Once you do this and cancel the cheque, you or anyone else cannot use it for any transactions.
-However, the details mentioned on the cheque remains valid and can be used to process various finance-related applications.
+Once you do this and cancel the cheque, you or anyone else is unable to use it for any transactions.
+However, the details mentioned on the cheque remain valid and you can use it to process various finance-related applications.

-Now that you know what a cancelled cheque is, here’s how you can make a cancelled cheque that can be used as a document to help you process your applications.
+Now that you know what a cancelled cheque is, here is how you can make a cancelled cheque and use it as a document for processing your applications.
 To write a cancelled cheque, you just need to follow the below-mentioned two simple steps.

 - Pick a fresh cheque to cancel it.
 Ensure that you do not put a signature on it

 - Draw two parallel lines across the cheque